 Administer Injectafer intravenously, either as an undiluted slow intravenous push or by infusion.
-When administered via infusion, dilute up to 1,000 mg of iron in no more than 250 mL of sterile 0.9% sodium chloride injection, USP, such that the concentration of the infusion is not less than 2 mg of iron per mL and administer over at least 15 minutes.
+When administered via infusion, dilute up to 1000 mg of iron in no more than 250 mL of sterile 0.9% sodium chloride injection, USP, such that the concentration of the infusion is not less than 2 mg of iron per mL and administer over at least 15 minutes.

-When added to an infusion bag containing 0.9% sodium chloride injection, USP, at concentrations ranging from 2 mg to 4 mg of iron per mL, Injectafer solution is physically and chemically stable for 72 hours when stored at room temperature.
-To maintain stability, do not dilute to concentrations less
+When added to an infusion bag containing 0.9% sodium chloride injection, USP, at concentrations ranging from 2 to 4 mg of iron per mL, Injectafer solution is physically and chemically stable for 72 hours when stored at room temperature.
+To maintain stability, do not dilute to concentrations less than 2 mg iron/mL.

 Inspect parenteral drug products visually for the absence of particulate matter and discoloration prior to administration.
 The product contains no preservatives.
-Each vial of Injectafer is intended for
+Each vial of Injectafer is intended for a single dose.

-When administering Injectafer 750 mg as a slow intravenous push, give at the rate of approximately 100 mg (2 mL) per minute.
+When administering Injectafer 500 or 750 mg as a slow intravenous push, give at the rate of approximately 100 mg (2 mL) per minute.
 For Injectafer 1,000 mg, administer as a slow intravenous push over 15 minutes.
 Avoid extravasation of Injectafer since brown discoloration of the extravasation site may be long lasting.
 Monitor for extravasation.
-If extravasation occurs, discontinue the Injectafer fer treatment may be repeated if IDA reoccurs.
-Monitor serum phosphate levels in patients at risk for low serum phosphate who require a repeat course of treatment [see Warnings and
+If extravasation occurs, discontinue the Injectafer administration at that site.